Murders of Eve Stratford and Lynne Weedon: Murder of Lynda Farrow

 In 2005, before the DNA link between Stratford's and Weedon's murders was discovered, there was media speculation linking the murders of Stratford and Lynda Farrow, a 29-year-old mother of two who had her throat cut in her own home whilst heavily pregnant on 19 January 1979.
 A man who had been waiting outside Farrow's home discreetly followed her into the house after she came back from a shopping trip, before slitting her throat and quickly escaping out of the back door.
 Links were suggested between Stratford's and Farrow's cases because both had their throats cut and both had worked at West End nightspots.
 Farrow had worked at the International Sports Club in Mayfair, where boxing matches were held.
-It was also widely reported that neither of them had been sexually assaulted, although evidence had actually suggested that Stratford had engaged in sex shortly before she died.
 Stratford and Farrow had lived 5 miles apart.

 When the DNA link between Stratford's and Weedon's murders was revealed in 2007, it was reported that detectives believed that DNA could also prove a link to Farrow's killing.
 Police extracted a DNA profile of Farrow's killer and uploaded it onto the National DNA Database to check whether there was a link to Stratford's murder, but the tests showed that Stratford's and Farrow's murders were not linked, and that there was no match between the DNA found in Farrow's case to any other crime.
 This indicated that there was no evidence to connect the murders.
 The lead detective on the case, Rebecca Hamilton, confirmed the existence of forensic evidence in Farrow's case on Crimewatch in January 2009.
-It was also revealed on Crimewatch that a suspect in Farrow's murder was her ex-husband, who she had left one year prior to her death to begin a relationship with a new boyfriend, being pregnant with the new boyfriend's child when she was murdered.
-The ex-husband was described as "not at all happy" with Farrow having started a new life with a new boyfriend and having a baby with him.
-It was stated that one line of inquiry had been that the ex-husband had arranged a contract killing of his pregnant former wife in her house.
-The ex-husband had died by 2009, and detectives appealed on Crimewatch for information from anyone who now felt they could come forward to confirm whether he was involved.